 seek information relevant to the complaint from the person or body with statutory responsibility for investigation of the matter;

-Upon notification by the District or Unitary Council that a councillor or non-councillor with voting rights has breached the Council’s code of conduct, the Council shall consider what, if any, action to take against him.
+Upon notification by the District or Unitary Council that a councillor or non-councillor with voting rights has breached the Council’s code of conduct, the Council shall consider what, if any, action to take against him/her.
 Such action excludes disqualification or suspension from office.

 PROPER OFFICER